I am Rahul, I did my engineering from Rungta college in Bhilai of 2017 batch.

 Here is the problem statement I am currently working on

-eLitmus hired stellar resources in past.
+eLitmus hired stellar resources in distant past.
 Work atmosphere was amazing.
 Create it again rather journey began two years ago - accelerate it.
 Great people create great workplaces !!
 I personally met an eLitmus alumni working for Amazon who said eLitmus was more fun and challenging to work for and his colleagues at Amazon are no match !!

 In the quest for growth, we had lowered the bar and needless to say it diluted excellence at eLitmus.
 In the last two years, the process for raising it again started.
 I need to further up the bar significantly.